 Your active recovery session should feel easy and restorative.
 Good options include a leisurely walk on a flat trail, a slow bike ride, or swimming a few laps in a pool.
 The key is to keep your heart rate low and the effort minimal.
 You’re not trying to build fitness here; you’re simply helping your body heal.
 Aim for 20 to 30 minutes of light activity on your day off or after a particularly strenuous outing.

-Improve Your Mobility and Flexibility
+How Mobility and Flexibility Aid Mountain Recovery

 Mountain sports often involve repetitive motions that can lead to tight hips, hamstrings, and shoulders.
 Over time, this can limit your range of motion and even lead to injury.
 Incorporating flexibility and mobility work into your routine is essential for staying limber and moving efficiently.
 As research shows, flexibility exercises can help improve mobility and reduce stiffness, which is key for long-term performance.